vibes/vibes-react-native-expo/README.md

-# Vibes SDK - Android Installation Guide (Managed Workflow)
+# Vibes SDK - Android Installation Guide (Managed Workflow + Custom Development Build)

 This guide provides step-by-step instructions for installing and configuring the Vibes SDK in your Android React Native/Expo application using **managed workflow** with **custom development build** and Expo 51.